Martin J. Oberman

 From 1975 to 1987, Oberman was a member of the Chicago City Council, representing the 43rd Ward.
-During his tenure, he earned a reputation as a reform leader, committed to promoting transparency in key governing processes while also working to reduce government corruption and profligate spending.
-He was one of the few white Council members who supported Mayor Harold Washington during the Council Wars.
-He was an unsuccessful candidate for Illinois Attorney General in the 1982, 1986 and 1994 elections.
+During his tenure, he was known for being against the Daley political machine.
+He was also one of the few white Council members who supported Mayor Harold Washington during the 1980s Council Wars.
+He ran unsuccessfully for Illinois Attorney General three times, losing in the 1982, 1986 and 1994 Democratic primaries.

+Oberman was the chairman of Metra, the primary commuter rail system in the Chicago metropolitan area, from 2014 until 2016.
+Appointed by President Donald Trump in 2019, he went on to serve one five-year term on the Surface Transportation Board.
+During his tenure, he was named chair of the board by President Joe Biden.
+He retired at the end of his term in 2024.

 Early life and education

 Oberman's grandfather, Harry W. Oberman (March 25, 1888 – October 2, 1945), was born in Russia and immigrated to the United States in 1906.
 Harry moved to Springfield, Illinois, where he married Oberman's grandmother Ida Oberman (nee Graonick) on June 20, 1909, and opened a grocery store.

 Oberman's father, M. D. "Mush" Oberman, born Morris Davis Oberman, married Oberman's mother, Sophia Oberman (nee Friedman), on October 8, 1939.
 M. D. was active in Springfield community affairs, as well as being a supporter and organizer in the Republican Party.
 Both Oberman's father and his grandfather were active in their local Jewish community, especially within the B'nai Abraham and B'nai B'rith synagogues.

 At the age of 13, Martin Oberman was appointed as a page in the United States House of Representatives.
 Aside from the Capitol Page School, he attended Springfield's Butler Grade School, Springfield High School, and graduated valedictorian from Culver Military Academy in 1962.

 Oberman graduated from Yale University in 1966 with a Bachelor of Arts.
 During his time at Yale, he was a member of the freshman football team.
 He then attended the University of Wisconsin Law School, where he was a notes editor for the Wisconsin Law Review.
 He graduated in 1969 with a Juris Doctor and Order of the Coif honors.